paulmooreparks/SetAssociativeCache/README.md

 # SetAssociativeCache
 This is a C# implementation of a set-associative cache with multiple policies (LRU, LFU, etc.).
-There is a basic generic cache class, SetAssociativeCache, and this is parameterized by the key type, value type, and the name of the class that implements the preferred policy.
+There is a basic generic cache interface, ISetAssociativeCache, which is parameterized by the key type and value type of the items stored in the cache, much like the IDictionary interface.
+Implementations of the interface may use different policies for when items are evicted from the cache, such as least-frequently used or least-recently used.
-This makes the cache class extensible, since the actual cache policy implementation is provided by the policy class.

     /* Create a cache that maps string keys to string values, with 2 sets of 4 elements, or "ways".
     In this example, we use the LruArrayCache implementation, which removes the least-recently used